SRI-International/QC-App-Oriented-Benchmarks/README.md

 Applications are often deployed into Container Management Frameworks such as Docker, Kubernetes, and the like.

-The Prototype Benchmarks repository includes support for the creation of a unique *'container image'* for each of the supported API environments.
+The Application-Oriented Benchmarks repository includes support for the creation of a unique *'container image'* for each of the supported API environments.
 You can find the instructions and all the necessary build files in a folder at the top level named [**`_containerbuildfiles`**](./_containerbuildfiles/).
 The benchmark program image can be deployed into a container management framework and executed as any other application in that framework.

 Once built, deployed, and launched, the container process invokes a Jupyter Notebook from which you can run all the available benchmarks.